 If you have directional prints on the fabric you will have to cut the pattern at shoulder lines and cut the front and the back of the dress separately so the prints will go in the same direction on the front and on the back (I mean down or up).

 If you don’t do it you may end up with something like in the images below ( well, I made it for my pajamas tutorials, I wanted to simplify the sewing as much as possible).

 Step 1.
 Staystitch the neckline

 We staystitch the neckline to prevent the fabric from stretching while the dress is being made.
-For this, change settings of your sewing machine tension to 1 and stitch length to 2 mm.
+For this, change the settings of your sewing machine tension to 1 and stitch length to 2 mm.
 Stitch 1/4″ from the edge.